turrnut/SIMAS/README.md

 ![SIMAS BANNER](/images/simasbanner.png)
 # The SIMAS Programming Language
 *Created by: Turrnut*<br>
-**Current Version v0.0.2**<br>
+**Current Version v0.9**<br>
 **SIMAS**, which is an acronym for **SIM**ple **AS**sembly, is a dynamically typed, compiled, high level, procedural programming language with a syntax that is inspired by the Assembly programming language.
 In SIMAS, each line starts with an instruction, optionally followed by one or more operands, just like Assembly.<br>

-The instruction and its operands are separated a space character.
+The instruction and its operands are separated a space character and one space only.
+If there are multiple spaces, the program might enter unexpected behavior.
 Also, lines of code are separated by semicolons, as new lines are ignored. <br>

-SIMAS is case-sensitive, although instructions are not. <br>
+SIMAS is case-sensitive, although instructions and data types are not. <br>

 To run a SIMAS program, compile it first using the `simasc` compiler, it should generate a `.csa` file, then run the `.csa` file with `simas`